 The aim is to provide a space to engage in fundamental discussions on the current dominating economic system (neo-liberalism) and ways in which we can work together towards sustainable alternatives that put people and the environment first.

 Through sharing the experiences, tools and strategies of the various organisations involved we hope to strengthen and add value to existing initiatives – such as those on the stricter regulation of corporations – whilst also providing an opportunity to think creatively about how to revolutionise and re-territorialise the current economic system and towards a sustainable alternative at local, regional and global level.

-The RVC collective, founded in 2016, is coordinated by Banana Link and ReAct – the French Network for Collective Transnational Action with the support of the Charles Léopold Mayer Foundation for the Progress of Humankind (FPH) A full list of network members can be found here
+The RVC collective, founded in 2016, is coordinated by Banana Link and ReAct – the French Network for Collective Transnational Action with the support of the Charles Léopold Mayer Foundation for the Progress of Humankind (FPH).

 Each year we hold a strategic meeting of network members and partners at ‘La Bergerie de Villarceaux’ near Paris, with the aim of exchanging experiences and strategies for rethinking and transforming value chains – in particular agricultural, textile, electronics and mining industries – and defining our joint activities.